596acres/urbanreviewer/essays.md

 # Essays

-## What Was Is Urban Renewal in New York City?
+## What Was, And What Is, Urban Renewal in New York City?
 by Mariana Mogilevich

 In our densely packed city, large swaths of vacant land are a glaring oddity.
 But they exist, empty acres at Broadway Triangle in Brooklyn, the Seward Park Urban Renewal Area (SPURA) in the Lower East Side, and parts of Edgemere and Willets Point in Queens.
 These are sites that the city acquired and cleared of all buildings in order to redevelop them.
 Their futures are still up for debate.
 To understand what happened and what might be possible down the road, we need to understand the history of urban renewal in New York City.
 Though this process began more than sixty years ago, urban renewal remains a controversial and active force in neighborhood change in New York.